Jonas-Verhellen/Linked_Lists/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-This repo contains two implementations of a simply linked list inspired by the above Linus quote, one using pointers and once using pointers-to-pointers.
+This repo contains two implementations of a simply linked list inspired by the above Linus quote, one using pointers and one using pointers-to-pointers.
 The latter implementation being markedly more elegant.